snowplow/snowplow-tracking-cli/README.md

 ## Installing

-You can download the binary for Linux and Windows directly from Bintray:
+You can download the binary for Linux, Windows, and macOS directly from Github:

 * [**Linux 64bit Binary**][linux-binary]
 * [**Windows 64bit Binary**][windows-binary]